Ker102/testwebsite/MCP_CONFIGURATION_SUMMARY.md

    ```
 3. Restart Cursor

+**Note**: With GitMCP configured, you may not need the GitHub MCP server since GitMCP already provides access to public GitHub repositories.

 ### 4. Push Your Commits (Optional)

-Your local branch is ahead by 2 commits.
+Your local branch will be ahead by multiple commits.
 To push to remote:

 ```bash
 git push origin main